 There are many ways you can invite external partners to your apps and services with Azure Active Directory B2B collaboration.
-In the previous quickstart, you saw how to add guest users directly in the Azure Active Directory admin portal.
+In the previous quickstart, you saw how to add guest users directly in the Azure portal.
 You can also use PowerShell to add guest users, either one at a time or in bulk.
 In this quickstart, you’ll use the New-MgInvitation command to add one guest user to your Azure tenant.

 If you don’t have an Azure subscription, create a free account before you begin.

 Install the Microsoft Graph Identity Sign-ins module (Microsoft.Graph.Identity.SignIns) and the Microsoft Graph Users module (Microsoft.Graph.Users).
 You can use the

 #Requires statement to prevent running a script unless the required PowerShell modules are met.

 #Requires -Modules Microsoft.Graph.Identity.SignIns, Microsoft.Graph.Users

 You need a test email account that you can send the invitation to.
 The account must be from outside your organization.
 You can use any type of account, including a social account such as a gmail.com or outlook.com address.

 Run the following command to connect to the tenant domain:

 When prompted, enter your credentials.